 If you are interested in getting your own custom leather tag, you can find one here.
 Hyaesun, the owner of the SunnuBunnu Etsy Shop, did an amazing job.
-I ordered a 2.5″ tag, with the name centered, two holes on the side for sewing, and “(Heart) Miles (Heart)” written in upper and lower case letters.
+I ordered a 2.5″ tag, with the name centered, two holes on the side for sewing, in the “Tan” colourway, with “(Heart) Miles (Heart)” written in upper and lower case letters.
 The tag arrived quickly and in perfect condition!

 When it comes to babies, the yarn that we choose needs to be soft on their skin, and durable enough for multiple washes.
 As with Lucy’s blanket, I chose to use Yarn Bee Soft and Sleek because this is a low-pilling yarn, so it won’t fuzz or pill as much over time!
 It’s also soft, thick, and easy on the budget at $3.99/skein.
 I buy it when it’s on sale, so it goes as low as $2.89+ tax /skein.

 However, you can use ANY medium Worsted / Aran weight yarn for this project!